San Diego Trolley

 San Diego had an extensive trolley network in the late 19th and early 20th century, although those initial streetcars were eventually discontinued as cars became more mainstream.
 However, demand for more comprehensive public transit resurged in the 1970s, and San Diego opened their trolley system in 1981.
 The San Diego Trolley has been a key part of the city’s infrastructure ever since.

-San Diego Trolley Passing the Convention Center
+San Diego Trolley Map

-San Diego Trolley Passing the Convention Center
+San Diego Trolley Map

 The San Diego Trolley currently has three main lines - the Blue, Orange, and Green lines.
 Currently, the Blue line runs south from downtown to the Mexican border.
 The Orange Line runs east of downtown to La Mesa and El Cajon.
 The Green Line runs north of downtown and then east through Mission Valley, meeting up with the Orange Line in El Cajon and running further to Santee.